-How to Read Stock Chart for New Traders
+How to Read Stock Chart for Beginner Traders

 Stock charts are used to illustrate the price movement of a stock indices instrument.
-This price movement is plotted on a chart and stock traders can analyze the chart patterns on the chart so as to determine when to open a buy trade or a sell stock trade.
+This price movement is plotted on a chart & stock traders can analyze and interpret the chart patterns on the chart so as to determine when to open a buy trade or a sell stock trade.

 Stock charts can be used by stock traders to gain a better understanding of the price movement based on analyzing past price data - this price data analysis is then used by technical analyst traders to predict the next likely future price direction.